tinijs/tinijs/apps/tinijs.dev/content/framework-posts/209 - adding-features/index.md

 ## The app instance

-As in previous topics, we can see that a TiniJS app is started with an app root defined in `./app/app.ts`, the file contains a class named `AppRoot` which extends the `TiniElement` class and is decorated with the `@app()` decorator.
+As in previous topics, we can see that a TiniJS app is started with an app root defined in `./app/app.ts`, the file contains a class named `AppRootElement` which extends the `TiniElement` class and is decorated with the `@app()` decorator.

 The app root is where we initiate the app and incorporate features, a minimal app constructor looks like this: